chearon/dropflow/README.md

 ## Hyperscript

 The hyperscript API is the fastest way to generate a DOM.
 The DOM is composed of `HTMLElement`s and `TextNode`s.
 The relevant properties of them are shown below.
-More supported properties are described in the [#dom-api](DOM API section).
+More supported properties are described in the [DOM API section](#dom-api).

 ### `style`